gestom/GRIEF/README.md

 Moreover, we provide a simple framework that allows to benchmark the feature extractors.
 The feature and its evaluation is described in detail at European Conference on Mobile robotics [[1](#references)].

+##Dependencies

+The project itself depends on <i>openCV</i> and it uses the <i>openCV non-free</i> packages.
+To install the openCV-nonfree, type this in terminal:

+-sudo add-apt-repository --yes ppa:xqms/opencv-nonfree -sudo apt-get update
+-sudo apt-get install libopencv-nonfree-dev
+-sudo install libopencv-dev package

+Moreover, it uses the <i>gnuplot</i> and <i>transfig</i> packages to draw the results.
+You can install those by:

+- sudo apt-get install gnuplot xfig transfig

 ##GRIEF training

 1. running <b>./scripts/evolveGrief.sh NUMBER</b> will evolve a NUMBER generations of GRIEF